centreon/centreon-documentation/en/integrations/plugin-packs/procedures/network-firewalls-paloalto-standard-ssh.md

 ## Prerequisites

-In order to work, the plugin requires an SSH connection between the Poller and the server running Palo Alto firewall SSH.
+In order to work, the plugin requires an SSH connection between the Poller and the equipment running Palo Alto firewall SSH.
 The remote user must have enough privileges to execute the SSH commands.

 ## Setup